akado117/ambyint-core/Readme.md

 ### Initialize project
-Node: Engine, Webpack: packing util, Jest: testing framework, ESLint: code quality Build out a node package and then consume with a command line utility, and later frontend app.
+Node: Env, Webpack: packaging util, Jest: testing framework, ESLint: code quality Build out a node package and then consume with a command line utility, and later frontend app.
 Build out class structer -> Build out unit tests -> Fill out functionality
+Future: Consume package with frontend app for a cleaner ui

 ### Updates to plan during implementation
 - Added in undueMove function to undue moves that are invalid